 The import marked outlier or manually marked outlier attributes can be used to identify outliers that have already been flagged in another database or by a data provider (for live feeds).
 You can also import other attributes containing quality information in order to filter by these values later.

 See "data terms" in the Movebank Attribute Dictionary for a list of additional event-level attributes accepted by Movebank.
+For non-location sensors, there are often multiple ways to record and store information, so look carefully for the appropriate attributes for your dataset.
 This list is not static and will grow over time.
+Attributes specific to your dataset may be stored using generic attributes including comments, behavioural classification, habitat, migration stage, study-specific measurement and tag technical specification.
 If you cannot find a particular attribute in the list, select Request attribute from the upload interface and fill out the form that appears.

 To import additional attributes from your file, select Map column from the upper left of the upload interface and choose an attribute from the dropdown list.
 You can also select a column header from under What Movebank sees in your file and choose the appropriate Movebank attribute.